spicylola/graphql-toc-challenge/graphql-toc-challenge/readme.md

 https://www.geeksforgeeks.org/python-random-sample-function/

 Mutation Challenge:
 You will modify the Bootstrap Cover template to display your new fortune.
-You can do this by mutating the h1 tag in the HTML file and any html element with the class "cover".
+You can do this by mutating the h1 tag in the HTML file and any html element with the class "lead".

 GOOD LUCK!